matplotlib/matplotlib/INSTALL.rst

    TkAgg is probably the best backend for interactive use from the standard Python shell or from IPython and is enabled as default.

-   GTK3 is not supported on windows.
+   GTK3 is not supported on Windows.

    For support for other backend, LaTeX rendering, animation input/output and larger selection of file format, you may need to install `additional